pilotmoon/PopClip-Extensions/README.md

 entitlements: [network]
 javascript: |
   const axios = require('axios')
-  const response = await axios.get(popclip.input.data.urls[0]) // throws error for non-2xx status codes
+  const response = await axios.get(popclip.input.data.urls[0]) // throws for non-2xx status
-  popclip.copyText(response.data)
+  return response.data
+after: copy-result
 ```

+#### Async/await

 The axios library is promise-based, and you'll notice that the above example uses the `await` keyword.
-That's possible because PopClip runs the JS code as an `async` function, allowing you to use top-level await to get nice clean code like the above.
+That's possible because, internally, PopClip runs the JS code wrapped as an `async` function, and resolves any returned promises itself, allowing you to use `await` to get nice clean code like the above.

 #### TypeScript